KoenVanderBurg/BM-PetriNet/README.md

 1. Clone the repository
 2. Create a virtual environment and activate it

 ```bash
 python3 -m venv venv
 source venv/bin/activate
 ```

 3. Build the project

 ```bash
 pip install -e .
 ```

 4. Run the project

 ```bash
 kgmlpn path/to/kgml/file
 ```

+## Extra information

+More information about the KGML file structure can be found in the KEGG markup [documentation](https://www.genome.jp/kegg/xml/docs/).